How to get rid of Black Garden Ants around the home

 How to find Ant Nests

-Away from human contact, ants live in wooded areas.
+Ants also live in wooded areas away from human settlements.
 They enjoy settling in rotten wood and around felled trees.

 Black Garden Ants build their nests near human habitats for one reason: food.
 This hunger leads them into the home in search of crumbs and water.
 And they definitely aren’t scared of us!